mirage/hamlet/README.md

 ## Isomorphism

-We don't compare strictly generated email and encoded/decoded email but we assume that they should have the same structure (e.g. `multipart`), headers should be the same (`Content-Type`, `Content-Transfer-Encoding` or `Date`) and contents should be the same.
+The equality we have defined between a generated email `m` and its and decoded counterpart `m'` is not strictly exact.
+What is actually check is:

+- _structural equality_: both emails must have the same structure.
+For example, if `m` is a multipart email with 3 parts, `m'` is also a multipart mail with 3 parts, and the equality is recursivly called on each of the parts;

+- _partial header equality_: the headers present are the same and in order but equality between the values is only checked for the headers for which values are completely parsed by `mrmime` (like `Content-Type`, `Content-Transfer-Encoding` or `Date`).
+Note a small exception for `Content-type` header: `boundary` parameter can change between `m` and  `m'`;

+- _content equality_.

-By this way, semantically, Mr. MIME does not alterate your email and what you parsed is what you can read.
+By this way, semantically, Mr. MIME does not alterate any important part of your email and what you parsed is what you can read.

 ## License